raj-thakuri/autonomous-agentic-covenant/README.md

 ## Author

 **Raj Thakuri** — CISO, independent researcher, and practitioner at the intersection of AI security, privacy-first architecture, and AI governance.
 This framework was developed from operational experience designing governance structures for agentic AI systems in regulated enterprise environments.
+All views are my own.

 *Questions, citations, and implementation reports welcome via GitHub Issues.*